The Bankrate promise

-Although you currently might be able to afford these costs, keep your big-picture goals in sight, says Daniel R. Hill, president of investment advisory firm D.R.
+Although you currently might be able to afford these costs, keep your big-picture goals in sight, says Daniel R. Hill, president and CEO of investment advisory firm D.R.
 Hill Wealth Strategies, LLC, in Richmond, Virginia.

 Hill encourages his clients to consider these money issues before jumping into another home:

 - Are you saving at least 15 percent of your current income for retirement?

 - Do you have six months’ of expenses (preferably nine months’) in an emergency cash fund readily available?

 - Are you out of credit card debt?

 - Is your current home paid off?

 - If applicable, have you established a college fund for your children?

-If all of these boxes can be checked, you might be in a safer position to consider a vacation home, Hill says.
+If you can check all of these boxes, you might be in a safer position to consider buying a vacation home, Hill says.